Solan85/chrome-extension-seed/README.md

 # chrome-extension-seed
-A project template for chrome extension development with all necessary scripts for build in dev and prod mode.
+A project template for chrome extension development with all necessary scripts to build in dev and prod mode.

 How to use?

 Download this project.

 Update package.json and manifest.json with your respective project details.

 For development build:

 `npm run build.dev`

 It will build and post files to `dist/dev`.
 Then point your chrome extension to this path.

 For continuous development and build use:

 `npm run watch.build.dev`

 It watches for any file change while you develop and automatically post build files to `dist/dev`

 For production build use:

 `npm run build.prod`

 It will minify your JS and CSS, then post to `dist/prod` folder

 Before uploading to Chrome Extension Developer dashboard use:

 `npm run build.zip`

 It will: